selectstriker2/selectstriker2.github.io/adventures/Reclamation of the Gnarley.md

 ## The Heart of the Gnarley

 ### Shattered Timbers
-Several shipments of timber have not been received in Dyvers, and the Lumber Company's stockpile is dwindling.
-Trek to the lumber camp within the Gnarley to investigate and get the shipments going again.
+With the ongoing construction projects in Dyvers, the continual supply of raw materials is vital to rebuilding Dyvers to its former glory.
+The last several shipments for the Greenwood Lumber Company are missing and their stockpile is dwindling.
+Can you help recover the missing shipments and reopen the logging trail, or will you be stopped by the denizens of the Gnarley Forest?
 APL 2-4

 ### A Path Less Travelled